milsonei/reactnd-myreads/README.md

-# MyReads Project
+# MyReads

-This is the starter template for the final assessment project for Udacity's React Fundamentals course.
-The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
-If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.
+## Project Purpose:

-Of course, you are free to start this project from scratch if you wish!
-Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.
+This app was built for the Udacity React Nanodegree Program.
+The purpose of the project is to demonstrate understanding of the basic structure and operation of a React-based app.

-## TL;DR
+## How to Load the App

-To get started developing right away:
+## Hosted version

-* install all project dependencies with `npm install`
+You can run a responsive hosted version of the app at [milsonei.github.io/reactnd-myreads](https://milsonei.github.io/reactnd-myreads)

-* start the development server with `npm start`
+## Project

-## What You're Getting
+The project uses Node.js and the Create-React-App starter.
+If you do not have Node >= 8.x installed, you can download it here: [Node.js](https://nodejs.org/en/)

 ```bash
 ├── CONTRIBUTING.md
 ├── README.md - This file.